RobotOptimist/macivor/content/blog/fear-of-fouling-up.md

 The exchange generated an entertaining and informative back and forth.
 As I read Fowler's tweets and started to feel like I understood his point of view I felt an affinity for his approach.
 I even agreed to his stance on testing in that many unit tests do not add value and once again we should exercise good judgement.
 A blanket requirement for test coverage makes sense for some development teams but sometimes it tramples the question that should be asked: "Do these tests make sense?"

 Reading his tweets made me think about all the times I _didn't_ reach for .NET Core for a personal project or proof of concept.
 Why not?
 Because it seemed like a lot of overhead.
 I didn't want my internal code reviewer berating me for not using the patterns necessary for a normal project.
 I didn't want to show it to another .NET developer and immediately feel like I have to apologize for not having those things - even though in the context of the project it does not make sense!
 So I'll just write it in Node.js or something because the expectation for fully thought out patterns are not as prevalent.
-I can focus on the functionality I want to explore and not deal with the overhead of Domain Driven Development or whatever.
+I can focus on the functionality I want to explore and not deal with the overhead of a repository pattern or whatever.

 Hearing David Fowler sound out a few of those same thoughts made me realize that all of this expectation in .NET isn't necessary.
-I felt I had permission to also dissent against the tyranny of over-architected patterns.
+I felt I had permission to also dissent against the use of over-architected patterns.

-So, when I saw in late December that Fowler had created a new project called FeatherHttp I was stoked.
+So, when I saw in late December that Fowler had created a [new project called FeatherHttp](https://github.com/featherhttp/framework) I was stoked.
 It appeared to me that this project was a manifestation of his thoughts around .NET bloat.
 I jumped on it and quickly started buzzing around the threads.
 I wanted to help write the documentation.
 I wanted to be a part of this effort.
 Also, here was a .NET open source project in the initial stages.
 I felt I could contribute.
 I was also very excited to work with David Fowler.

 ## Getting Involved